rolohaun/Rook-180/README.md

 # Rook 180

+# PLEASE NOTE THIS IS OUT OF DATE ROOK 180 MK1 IS COMING SOON

 Welcome to the DIY 3D Printer called Rook 180!

 This is a 180x180 build volume printer based on the original Rook